 Q: Under the 2-year bring-forward of non-concessional contributions, if a person makes an after-tax contribution of $150,001 when age 64, can he continue to contribute the balance of the $450,000 anytime during the next 2 years without having to satisfying the work test?

-Answer: In this response, I explain how the bring-forward rule works when making non-concessional super contributions, the special rules that apply if you’re aged 63 or 64, and the work test for over-65s.
+Answer: In this response, I explain how the bring-forward rule works when making non-concessional super contributions, how the special rules work that apply if you’re aged 63 or 64, and an explanation of the work test for over-65s.

 The short answer to your question is ‘no’: you cannot continue making super contributions beyond the age of 65, unless you satisfy a work test, although special contribution rules apply when an individual is aged 63 or 64.